 Set the level of subdivisions to show when rendering.

 Deform the unsubdivided base mesh instead of the higher levels.
 Meanwhile the set level will be previewed.
 This allows you to make much broader changes in visual context to higher sculpted details without creating surface noise and artifacts.

 - Otimizar exibição

-When rendering the wireframe of this object, the wires of the new subdivided edges will be skipped (only displays the edges of the original geometry).
+Only display the edges of the original geometry.
+So when rendering the wireframe of this object, the wires of the subdivided edges will be skipped.

 - Apagar níveis superiores